 This flash fiction story is part of The Penprints Flash Fiction Dash.
 You can check out that inspirational blog here.
-The prompt I was given is the picture above.
-(Disclaimer: I do not own this picture and take no credit for it.)
 I had a great time writing this and trying something new.
 I hope you enjoy reading it!
 Let me know what you think! 🙂 6-2-17

 By Heather Tabata